 Just discovered the Boya M-1 lavalier microphone, which is an absolute bargain for smartphone or camera use.
 It’s about half the price of the Audio Technica ATR3350iS, and less than a third the price of the Rode Smartlav+.

 It seems to be more solidly made and better designed than the ATR, with a more positive switch, and a more secure clip.
 The switch has a simple on-off button: on is for camera use, off is for phone use, so you don’t need a separate TRS-TRRS adapter.
 It has a really good output level: you could even use it on a table at a pinch, rather than clipping it to clothes.
 Like the ATR, it has a 6m long lead so your subject doesn’t need to be close to the camera.
-It comes with a (rather bulky) foam windshield.
+It comes with a (bulky) foam windshield which fits rather loosely.